buccfer/aws-cognito-express/tutorials/02-fetch-user-from-database.md

     const user = await User.findOne({ email });

     if (!user) {
-      return next(new HttpErrors.Unauthorized(`User with email ${email} does not exist`));
+      // NOTE: You should create an error handler for http errors. return next(new HttpErrors.Unauthorized(`User with email ${email} does not exist`));
     }